 The result is greater control.
 SaaS pricing is pretty straightforward; essentially, you pay for what you use.
 Traditional models must factor in “hiccups”, including tech problems and the resources it will require to fix them.
 Since the business has full responsibility and ownership of its own hardware, software, and IT staffing in that scenario, it can be much more difficult to scale in a cost-effective manner—or to plan for the unexpected.

 The reality is that business growth now hinges on the speed by which businesses adapt to technological change.
 SaaS makes this simple and cost-effective.
-Early adoption of the right SaaS solutions for your business are critical to retail greater financial control and free up resources to focus on business growth.
+Early adoption of the right SaaS solutions for your business are critical to retain greater financial control and free up resources to focus on business growth.